Entrepreneurship: What's Your Bright Idea? Igniting Your Entrepreneurial Spark

 -

 How can I protect my business idea?
-While you can't protect an idea itself, you can protect your intellectual property, such as trademarks, patents, and copyrights, once you develop tangible assets.
+While you can't protect an idea itself, you can protect your intellectual property, such as trademarks, patents, and copyrights, once you develop tangible assets And that's really what it comes down to..

 -